rsdoiel/antenna/archives/2025/going_electric_2025.19.md

 ---

-## The Electric Dodge Charger Daytona R/T Is Dead: Report
+## The Electric Dodge Charger Daytona R/T Is Dead For 2026

 date: 2025-05-15, from: Inside EVs News

-Despite having bargain lease deals from the moment it hit dealer lots, demand may not have been enough to save it.
+Despite having bargain lease deals from the moment it hit dealer lots, demand has been slim.

 <br>